3 Days in London: The Ultimate London Itinerary for First-Timers

 Eat delicious Indian food

-India used to be part of the British Empire and as part of this there is a rich and varied Indian culture throughout the Uk.
+India used to be part of the British Empire and as part of this, there is a rich and varied Indian culture throughout the UK.
 London is no exception and has many incredible Indian supermarkets and restaurants.

 If you want to savor the best Indian food in the city, Dishoom is the place.
 We could go on and on (and on) about how delightful this place is, but you should really just try it for yourself.